KablamoOSS/kombustion/README.md

         Latest: true
 ```

-In this case the plugin `Kombustion::Examples::BastionHost` processing the above
+The Plugin `Kombustion::Examples::BastionHost` is used to generate the following
 template.
-Finds the correct AMI to use, and generates the following template.
+It uses the AmiFilter to find the correct AMI, and creates two
+parameters for the `KeyName` and `SSHLocation`.
+The latter being the IP address
+allowed through the security group.

 ```yaml
 AWSTemplateFormatVersion: 2010-09-09